PerceptronV/PerceptronV.github.io/cv.markdown

 ### Commitments (in-school)

-* Delivered lectures to the Drone Society, Science society, Junior Gore Society (philosophy), and Math Society
+* Delivered lectures to the Drone Society, Science society, Junior Gore Society (philosophy), Math Society, and Computer Science Society

+* Member of the Boys' Equality and Diversity Group at school, advocating measures for a more inclusive school life

 * A regular at Marmots Club (rock climbing), Debating Society, and the Boy's IT Committee

+* Awarded ties for contribution to the Debating Society, Drone Society and Computer Science Society

 ### Publications